-If you are a federal officer or employee and you are injured on the job or a survivor of a federal employee killed on the job, or you have a work-related disease, you may be eligible for federal workers’ compensation.
-This compensation can provide you or your survivor money for lost wages, medical treatment, vocational rehabilitation, and more.
+If you’re a federal employee who’s been injured at work, contracted a work-related disease, or if you’re the survivor of a federal employee who died on the job, you might qualify for federal workers’ compensation.
+Federal Workers’ Compensation can provide you or your survivor money for lost wages, medical treatment, vocational rehabilitation, and more.

 What agency handles my claim?